HichamBC/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5) 4-print_alphabt.c is a progarm that Print all the letters except q and e.
 6) 5-print_numbers.c is a program that prints all single digit numbers of base 10 starting from 0.
 7) 6-print_numberz.c is a program that prints all single digit numbers of base 10 starting from 0.
+7) 7-print_tebahpla.c is a program that prints the lowercase alphabet in reverse.